dominodatalab/aihub_llama3_orpo/README.md

     port: 8888
     requireSubdomain: false
 ```
 Please change the value in `start` according to your Domino version.
+This repo has been tested with Domino 5.10.0 and 5.11.0 .

 ### Hardware Requirements